Nerdosth/Bike_Analysis/README.md

 # Bike_Analysis
 Working with 99Spokes API.

 Working with Tableau to create visuals and an easier way to drill down into the data pulled from 99spokes.
+The goal of this repository is to demonstrate the use of technology and coding and how it drastically improves the time to do market research.

 https://public.tableau.com/app/profile/nicholas.erdos.thayer